Los Angeles, California

 Outreach

 Central to the creation of the plan was the Technical Advisory Committee (TAC), a group of diverse representatives ranging from Metro transportation planners to academics to bicycle, pedestrian, and environment advocates, charged with providing valuable feedback throughout the developmental stages of the plan.
-Leaders of TAC took ownership in the plan and have been instrumental in building public support.
+Leaders of TAC took ownership of the plan and have been instrumental in building public support.

 One reason TAC and public support have become so strong is the plan's simplicity and clarity.
 Transportation plans are notorious for being overly technical and difficult for the average person to understand.
 With its heavy use of infographics and imagery, Metro and SCAG were able to build a comprehensible framework for regional transportation agencies and, ultimately, transit users.